ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Measurement keys are locally scoped extensible identifiers.
 The initial types defined are OID, UUID, and uint.
 `mkey` may be necessary to disambiguate multiple measurements of the same type or to distinguish multiple measured elements within the same environment.
+A single anonymous `measurement-map` is allowed within the same environment.
+Two or more measurement-map entries within the same environment MUST populate `mkey`.

 ~~~ cddl
 {::include cddl/measured-element-type-choice.cddl}